Beginner rock guitar lessons for n00bs and rusty rockers

 GHS has a great website with a lot of good information about guitar strings.
 For rock, the GHS Boomers strings are a favorite.
 Just a few of the rock artists to use GHS Strings are:

-If you need to get yourself some Boomers now, head on over to my buddy Steve’s website, Desert Strings.
-You can get some pretty good guitar string deals on GHS, Dean Markley, Fender strings and more.
+If you need to get yourself some new ones now, head on over here for a good selection of guitar strings.
+You can get some pretty good deals on GHS, Ernie Ball, Fender strings and more.

 These just happen to be my favorites.
 They really do "stay-in-tune"!
 These guitar strings also have a nice, bright tone.
 It’s kinda cool when you find out there’s a well-known (but hidden) resource right in your back yard.
 I live pretty close to Akron, Ohio, so they’re right around the corner from me.
 Rock artists using SIT strings: